The Pheasantry: Pheasantry studios

 In the early 1900s, one occupant of the Pheasantry was Eleanor Thornton (drowned 1915), a favourite model of artist and sculptor Charles Sykes.
 Thornton may have been the model for Sykes' most famous work, his Rolls-Royce mascot the Spirit of Ecstasy.

 From 1916, part of the building was a ballet academy run by the dance teacher Serafina Astafieva (1876–1934), great niece of Leo Tolstoy.
 Astafieva trained Alicia Markova who came to Diaghilev's attention when he visited the school in 1921 and went on to join his Ballets Russes.
 Anton Dolin and Margot Fonteyn also trained there.

 From 1950, the Italian painter Pietro Annigoni spent six months a year in Britain using the Pheasantry as his British studio.

 The Pheasantry Club

 Following the retirement of Felix Joubert in 1932, the basement became a bohemian restaurant and drinking club patronised by actors and artists, including Augustus John, Dylan Thomas, Humphrey Bogart, and Francis Bacon.
 It was run by an Italian called Reny De Meo.
 Lynda Bellingham recalls that in the 1960s Anthony Hopkins would "hold court" there doing an impression of Richard Burton doing Dylan Thomas.
-The club closed in 1966 after the death of the owner Mario Cazzini, and the building was converted into apartments and the basement into a nightclub.
+The club closed in 1966 after the death of the owner Mario Cazzani, and the building was converted into apartments and the basement into a nightclub.